OC71 & OC75 Version:

 OC602 & OC75 Version:

-April 27th, 2022 – Oh yes, it’s time for more Magic Fuzz Boxes of Love!
-May 12th, 2022 – The tone obsession knows no bounds.
+Jan 2023 – The tone obsession knows no bounds.
 In obsessing with finding “that sound”, essentially the OC81D transistor, we dipped into a package of Telefunken OC602 transistors.
 Some years ago I had picked these up, thinking they’d be cool for a fuzzface.
-Well, the low-ish gain of 35-50 Hfe or so made for a pretty blah fuzzface.
+Well, the low-ish gain of 40-50 Hfe or so wasn’t quite right for a two-transistor fuzz.
+Just not enough hair on top!
 So I shelved them.
-In a moment of inspiration brought on by a brilliant fellow from Indonesia, I grabbed the OC602 and tried them in the MK2 circuit, instead of OC71, and something magic happened!
-At maximum gain, the OC602 rip with the best of ’em, but at lower gain, there’s a great dynamic happening, and in our “mod” switch mode, they allow this pedal to clean up with the guitar’s volume like a fuzzface!
+In a moment of inspiration brought on by a brilliant fellow from Indonesia, I grabbed the OC602 and tried them in the MK2 circuit, instead of OC71, and the magic happened!
+At maximum gain, the OC602 rip with the best of ’em, but at lower gain, there’s a great dynamic happening.
+With our “mod” switch, they allow this pedal to clean up with the guitar’s volume just like a fuzzface!
 Write to me if you can’t decide – but for now we’ll offer the option of OC71 or OC602. -joe

 Our OC75 Edition of the “Elektrika” (Mk1 style fuzz) was a runaway hit, with the limited run of 50 units sold out as of last week.
 The Mk1 required us to use up all the high gain transistors out of our limited supply of Valvo OC75.
 The good news is that a proper Tonebender MK2 build sounds best with transistors in a slightly lower gain range, so we are also able to offer a limited run of these beauties.
 The originals often used the lower gain OC81D transistor, which is a close cousin of the also moderate-gain OC71 & OC602 transistors which we are lucky enough to have a stash of as well.
 So we are now offering a MK2 fuzz using 1960’s vintage OC602, OC71 & OC75 transistors for the full frontal fuzz fabulousness you NEED to have on your pedalboard.
 The character of these pedals varies depending on the type of transistors used, so drop us a line if you have trouble deciding!